Stellacore/peridetic/README.md

 * Ref the [periLocal.h] (https://github.com/Stellacore/peridetic/blob/main/tests/periLocal.h)
 	header file in "/tests" subdirectory.
-This is a header file used in development/testing programs.
-It includes various functions that may be generally useful in the context of gedetic data value interpretations (e.g. isValid(), infoString(), principalAngle(),
+This is a header file used in development/testing.
+It includes various functions
+	that may be generally useful in the context of gedetic data value interpretations (e.g. isValid(), infoString(), principalAngle(),
 	etc).
 For usage information, build the project and point browser at